-The Virtual Poster Competition is for graduate and undergraduate students interested in high performance computing.
-This online venue enables students to share the results of projects that they have performed, while also engaging in a competition for the best posters
+The Poster Competition is for graduate and undergraduate students interested in high performance computing.
+This competition enables students to share the results of projects that they have performed, while also engaging in a competition for the best posters

-To participate in the virtual poster session, students are required to:
+To participate in the poster session, students are required to:

 a.
 Complete a project.
 Projects submitted must be original individual student work

 e.
-By submitting a poster for consideration, the student agrees that the poster and video can be displayed on our website and youtube channel
+By submitting a poster for consideration, the student agrees that the poster can be displayed on the RMACC website.

 Posters will be judged by content experts according to an established rubric which includes but not limited to: